Skip to content

 Population Trends in the Somerset Hills

 As a former township historian in this area, I learned that everyone has a point of view on what changed the area over the years.
 No matter who you talk to, you typically hear that the area is nothing like it used to be.
-But what it used to be depends on how far you look back.
+But what it used to be depends on how far back you look.

 Click the image to enlarge.